-One of the fantastic things about FrightFest over the years has been the festival’s commitment to new talent.
-This year, just as in previous years, the festival had no shortage of new and exciting ideas.
-Including They’re Outside from British directors Airell Anthony Hayles and Sam Casserly.
-A film that combines the classic ‘found footage’ format of ‘The Blair Witch Project‘ with Pagan traditions and folklore.
-The result of which is a dark and foreboding fairy tale that encapsulates the creative freedom of the YouTube generation.
+One of the fantastic things about FrightFest over the years has been the festival’s commitment to new talent; this year, as in previous years, the festival had no shortage of new and exciting ideas, including They’re Outside by British directors Airell Anthony Hayles and Sam Casserly.
+They’re Outside takes the classic ‘found footage‘ format of ‘The Blair Witch Project‘ and mixes it with Pagan traditions and folklore to create something genuinely engaging, even though it’s not perfect.

-But, what if that carefree exploration of life led you into a darker world of horror?
-And what if, your own stubborn belief in science precluded you from accepting that somethings in our world cannot be explained or dismissed?
-These questions form the core structure of They’re Outside.
-As amateur online psychologist Max (Tom Clayton-Wheatley), sets himself a challenge that goes far beyond the realms of his understanding.
-His mission, to cure Sarah (Chrissy Randall) of her agoraphobia in just ten days, while filming the progress for his eager online viewers.
+This question forms the core of They’re Outside; as an amateur online psychologist, Max (Tom Clayton-Wheatley) sets himself a challenge far beyond his limited understanding.
+Tom’s mission is to cure Sarah (Chrissy Randall) of her agoraphobia in just ten days while filming the progress for his eager online viewers.
 However, appearances can be deceptive, and denial can prove deadly, as psychology meets folklore in the woods of East Sussex.

 Directors: Sam Casserly, Airell Anthony Hayles